 Getting from the airport to Denver’s downtown is easy.
 There is a train that connects the airport to Union Station in LoDo, with further trains branching out from there.

-If you liked this – check out some of my other Colorado posts:
+If you liked this – check out some of my other Colorado posts and if after reading this you are considering moving here, hiring professional movers in Denver can definitely help.

 - The Perfect 3 Days in Denver Itinerary